At EAUC, our networks can help you connect with others working on sector sustainability.

 Convenor: Dr. Jennifer O’Brien, University of Manchester and Advance HE

 This CoP is open to all EAUC educational members and other invited parties to learn and share experiences on living labs.
-A university or college living lab is a means to address real-world institutional problems using a dynamic partnerships between all the institution's stakeholder groups.
+A university or college living lab is a means to address real-world institutional problems using dynamic partnerships between all the institution's stakeholder groups.

 Convenor: Dr Robert Wilby, Loughborough University